aminalaee/mongox/README.md

 movie = await Movie.query({Movie.name: "Forrest Gump"}).get()
 ```

-And finally you can use a more intuitive query:
+And finally you can use a more intuitive query (limited yet):

 ```python
 movie = await Movie.query(Movie.name == "Forrest Gump").get()